Really-Simple-Plugins/complianz-gdpr/readme.txt

 * Blocks iFrames, like YouTube/Vimeo embedded video’s and Social iFrames, with placeholders!
 * Detected Cookie Data is prefilled from the shipped Cookie Database, which is continuously updated.
 * We closely follow the latest developments in the ePrivacy legislation and other legislations.
-* Integrates seamlessly with Gutenberg, Elementor, Cornerstone, WPBakery, Monsterinsights, WPForms, Gravity Forms, Happy Forms, Contact Form 7 (CF7), Woocommerce, Easy Digital Downloads and other popular plugins.
+* Integrates seamlessly with Gutenberg, Elementor, Cornerstone, WPBakery, Monsterinsights, WPForms, Gravity Forms, Happy Forms, Contact Form 7 (CF7), Woocommerce, Easy Digital Downloads, WP Google Maps, Google Maps Widget and other popular plugins.
 * Tested with popular themes en page builders.
 * Integrated with WordPress Privacy features.
 Export and erase personal data from our dashboard.
 * Gutenberg Blocks enabled.